About me, building a business, having a life and the philosophy of calm and getting stuff done

 The philosophy of calm and getting stuff done

-I’ve adopted a philosophy of calm in everything I do, including building, marketing and selling my services here.
+I try to adopt a philosophy of calm in everything I do, including building, marketing and selling my services here.
 Calm does not mean slow or mediocre or a lack of passion.
-Calm means:

 I won’t be shy about extolling the virtues of my products or services, but I will never make false promises or try to make you buy something you don’t really want.